HectorVilas/odin-tic-tac-toe/README.md

 The page:

 - ❌a way to write and edit player names (modal?)
-- ❌a play area in the center
+- ✔️a play area in the center
-- - ❌made with grid
+- - ✔️made with grid
-- - ❌size adjusted by viewport
+- - ~~size adjusted by viewport~~ (static values has been used for aesthetics)
-- - ❌9 `div`s autofilling the cells
+- - ✔️9 `div`s autofilling the cells
 - ❌a reset button

 The code: